 The project will stabilize parts of the treadway damaged during the Historic Solstice Flood Disaster of 2012 and bring that section of the trail up to current standards that call for a wider surface and shoulders.
 Because heavy equipment will be operating in the area, the section of the trail will be closed to all traffic throughout the project.

-The trail is a collection of three trail segments accommodating multiple uses, including bicycling, walking, horseback riding and snowmobiling.
-The 70-mile Hinckley–Duluth segment is completely paved and passes through three state forests and Jay Cooke State Park.
+The Munger Trail is a collection of three trail segments accommodating multiple uses, including bicycling, walking, horseback riding and snowmobiling.
+The 70-mile Hinckley–Duluth segment is completely paved — other than the damaged areas — and passes through three state forests and Jay Cooke State Park.

 This short art video by Payton MacDonald features paintings by Duluth’s Kenneth D. Johnson.
 Sonic Divide documents a performance-art piece in which MacDonald mountain biked over 2,500 miles — from Mexico to Canada — while periodically stopping to perform music.